GannettDigital/simulato/docs/_pages/best-practices/best-practices.md

 The home page model has `type: 'HomePage'`, and following standards the name should be `name: 'homePage'`.
 We want to add the TextInput component into the children section of the model.
 Assuming it has the `type: 'TextInput'`, we would want to prepend our current name `homePage` to the name we would give TextInput, `textInput`.
 However since we do not specifically know what name will be given to any given component when it's added to the expected state, we want to avoid prepending any hard coded values.
 The components `this` context comes in to help out (specifics about `this` can be found [here](/documentation/components/#this-context)).
 Inside the `this` context we have access to the name property, that is the name this component was given during its creation.
 Using [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals), we can easily create a name for the child using the prepended components name.

-Remember to keep the standard of using camelCase, creating the following child:
+Remember to keep the standard of using camelCase, when creating the `name` of a component.
+{: .notice--info}

 ```
 children () {